Sandymiguel137/Deep_Learning_Project/README.md

 ```

 The default training settings follow the report setup: 20 time steps, 156 nodes, Chebyshev order 6, two graph-convolution layers, 10 hidden channels, a 512-width fully connected layer, batch size 200, and Adam with learning rate `1e-4`.

-## Suggested Presentation Flow

-1. Start with the security story: FDI attacks corrupt what the operator sees; cyber-physical attacks alter what the grid actually does.
-2. Show the boundary-stress idea: normal operation near the deadband edge can look suspicious because legitimate controller action creates transients.
-3. Use the attack-frequency figure to explain why topology matters.
-4. Use the voltage-by-node figure to show that the class differences are subtle but structured.
-5. Introduce the model: complex spatio-temporal GCN first, gated node/time/channel attention second.
-6. End with the intuition behind the residual gate: the attention module can turn up important graph features without turning off the backbone.

-## Why This README Exists

-This folder is meant to be readable as a self-contained project package.
-A reviewer should be able to open it, understand the dataset, understand the model, reproduce the plots, and see how the implementation connects back to the paper narrative.

-In other words: the code generates the hard cases, the GCN follows the grid, and the attention module learns where to look.